 This river contains long and violent rapids, steep gradients, big drops, and most of the river is rated five out of five on the difficulty scale.
 This is not one for beginners.
-If you can handle it, you will be rewarded by the beautiful wildlife and scenery that surrounds you the entire way down.
-Though, you should probably be focusing on the wild rapids.

 The Colorado River, which runs through the Grand Canyon, is the best known rafting expedition in the world.
 Adventurous people from all over come to experience the thrill of the whitewater waves.
 This river was made for those who love adventure in the heart of nature.